SUSTAINABILITY AND ETHICS

 Our sustainable mission is to make durable wardrobe staples that you will love and wear for years to come.
 Every decision we make is influenced by our ambition to reduce our environmental impact.
-As a start-up this may not always be possible, but we pledge to improve upon what we can’t achieve now, once we become more established.
+As a start-up this may not always be possible, but we are always looking for ways to improve as we grow.

 SUPPLIER WORKING CONDITIONS

 It’s paramount for us to know that the people making our garments and materials work in a safe environment and are paid fairly.
 We work with Jireh Corporation co-founder Sara has worked with this factory previously in her career where she visited the grounds and worked directly with the team.

 Jireh Corporation are audited by a third party group BSCI (Business Social Compliance Initiative).
 The audit reviews workers’ rights, working conditions and the factory’s environmental impact.
 It also gives us full wage transparency.
 There are 98 workers in the factory and the last audit took place 21/11/18.
 Throughout these inspections, the auditor conducts individual and group interviews where workers can speak freely and confidentially about their rights and working conditions.
 The rights of freedom of association and collective bargaining policy are respected and defined within the factory’s organisation.
 There is an established trade union where workers’ representatives, freely elected by workers, can communicate any concerns to the management team.

 Technical fabrics for waterproof apparel are generally made out of polyester yarns (plastic) due to the requirement for lamination and seam sealing which isn’t possible with natural fibres.
 Virgin polyester is made from non-renewable petroleum, which is a by-product of processing oil, and far from eco-friendly.
 Hazardous chemicals are often used to create water repellency.